mriale/PyDPainter/docs/menus/src/palette.md

 ![](RGB-palette-3D.jpg)
 *3D rendition of 3 color spots.
 Notice that pure blue looks darker than pure red or pure green.*

-PyDPainter's sliders represent the intensity of these three lights, from 0 at the bottom, to 16 at the top (4096 colors) or up to 256 in AGA (16M colors).
+**PyDPainter**'s sliders represent the intensity of these three lights, from 0 at the bottom, to 16 at the top (4096 colors) or up to 256 in AGA (16M colors).

 ## HSV values
-The H S V system is more intuitive for painters used to the color wheel.
+The HSV system is more intuitive for painters used to the color wheel.
 ![](HSV.PNG)
 *H is the rainbow, S fades to white, then V darkens to black.*

-`H` is the hue, i.e. the brightest color around the color wheel.
-It starts at the bottom from red to orange, yellow, green, blue, violet, and up to red again, including all the colors of the rainbow. `S` is saturation, the transition from pure color to white, via more subtle, desaturated colors.
-Finally, `V` is value, which darkens the color more and more until it reaches black. *Of course, nowadays software can display a nice color wheel, but in that era, the number of colors on screen was limited.*
+`H` is the **hue**, i.e. the brightest color around the color wheel.
+It starts at the bottom from red to orange, yellow, green, blue, violet, and up to red again, including all the colors of the rainbow. `S` is **saturation**, the transition from pure color to white, via more subtle, desaturated colors.
+Finally, `V` is **value**, which darkens the color more and more until it reaches black. *Of course, nowadays software can display a nice color wheel, but in that era, the number of colors on screen was limited.*

 ## Hex (web) values